Investigamer/mtg-vectors/README.md

 # Magic the Gathering Vectors
 A repository of Magic the Gathering SVG (vector) files for set, watermark, and miscellaneous symbols.
+If you wish to contribute to this repository, please check our [missing vectors list](/MISSING.md).
+This list is generated automatically every week to ensure the repository remains updated as new symbols are released.

 # Python Scripts
 This repository includes configuration for a small Python project, the scope of which is mostly contained